- » Key resources and services

 Multi-centre bronchiectasis study: a collaborative and international study of bronchiectasis in Indigenous children

-The Menzies School of Health Research in collaboration with national and international research teams is involved in this project which looks at bronchiectasis in Indigenous children.
+The Menzies School of Health Research in collaboration with national and international research teams is involved in this project which examines bronchiectasis in Indigenous children.
 In Australia, team members will visit Indigenous communities in the central and top end regions of Australia.

 There are two parts to the project.
 An observational study aims to define the natural history of bronchiectasis and chronic moist cough and then identify the risk factors associated with the progression of an early/mild disease to bronchiectasis.
 The second part of the project is an intervention study which will evaluate the effectiveness of antibiotic treatment, and antibiotic resistance.